-In this post I’ll discuss a few of EmojiNet’s technical details and present some of the more interesting visual meanings people associate with emojis.
+We have since taken down the website to save some costs (we are a startup!), but here I’ll discuss a few of EmojiNet’s technical details and present some of the more interesting visual meanings people associate with emojis.
 As with most of our services, we require a high degree of buzzword compliance: the Emojini uses an asynchronous web service deployed in the cloud that executes our deep learning model on GPUs.

 Our first task was to gather a large corpus of training images associated with emojis.
 Fortunately, Instagram provides a very extensive api and tends to have a large number of users hashtagging with emojis.

 The most common emoji set contains 845 characters in Unicode 6.1.
 More recent sets contain many more emojis, but they may not be available on all platforms.
 IOS 9.1, for example, contains 1,620 emojis.
 For this investigation, we chose to focus on the most common emojis on Instagram.
 Thus, we hit the Instagram’s tags endpoint with the 845 base emojis.
 This returns the number of Instagram media with a hashtag of the requested emoji.
 When we gathered our data in the fall of 2015, the ❤ emoji was the most popular with over a million posts containing it.
 The distribution was rather skewed, with many emojis such as 📭 and 🈺 having less than 100 posts, and others none at all.